+Total noninterest expense was \$440.5 million for the year ended December 31, 2022, an increase of \$35.0 million or 9% as compared to 2021.
 Total noninterest expense was \$405.5 million for the year ended December 31, 2021, an increase of \$37.8 million or 10% as compared to 2020.

-Total noninterest expense was \$367.7 million for the year ended December 31, 2020, a decrease of \$2.8 million or 1% as compared to 2019.
+Salaries and employee benefits expense was \$199.1 million for the year ended December 31, 2022, an increase of \$16.7 million or 9% as compared to 2021.
+This increase was primarily due to a \$15.4 million decrease in payroll and benefit costs being deferred as loan origination costs, an \$11.7 million increase in base salaries and related payroll taxes, a \$0.6 million increase in employee overtime pay expense and a \$0.4 million increase in incentive compensation.
+This was partially offset by a \$7.9 million decrease in other compensation, primarily related to adjustments made to the deferred compensation plan as a result of market conditions and a nonrecurring severance cost of \$1.2 million recorded during the year ended December 31, 2021, as well as a \$1.6 million decrease in temporary help expenses, a \$1.1 million decrease in retirement plan expenses and a \$0.9 million decrease in group health plan costs.
 Salaries and employee benefits expense was \$182.4 million for the year ended December 31, 2021, an increase of \$8.2 million or 5% as compared to 2020.
-This increase was primarily due to a \$3.4 million increase in temporary help expenses, a \$3.4 million increase in incentive compensation, a \$3.1 million increase in other compensation, including a nonrecurring severance cost of \$1.2 million, a \$2.1 million increase in base salaries and related payroll taxes, a \$1.6 million increase in group health plan costs, a \$0.7 million increase in retirement plan expenses, a \$0.4 million increase in employee overtime pay expense and a \$0.3 million increase in state unemployment tax expense.
-This was partially offset by a \$7.0 million increase in deferred loan origination costs.
-Salaries and employee benefits expense was \$174.2 million for the year ended December 31, 2020, an increase of \$1.1 million or 1% as compared to 2019.
-This increase was primarily due to a \$7.6 million increase in base salaries and related payroll taxes, a \$1.5 million increase in incentive compensation and a \$1.5 million increase in retirement plan expenses.
-This was partially offset by a \$7.1 million increase in deferred loan origination costs, a \$1.6 million decrease in group health plan costs and a \$0.9 million decrease in other compensation, primarily related to bonuses resulting from the initial public offering and related stock-based compensation.
+This increase was primarily due to a \$3.4 million increase in temporary help expenses, a \$3.4 million increase in incentive compensation, a \$3.1 million increase in other compensation, including a nonrecurring severance cost of \$1.2 million, a \$2.1 million increase in other compensation, including a nonrecurring severance cost of \$1.2 million, a \$3.1 million increase in delated payroll taxes, a \$1.6 million increase in group health plan costs, a \$0.7 million increase in temporary help expenses, a \$3.4 million increase in incentive compensation, including a nonrecurring severance cost of \$1.2 million, a \$2.1 million increase in other compensation, including a nonrecurring severance cost of \$1.2 million, a \$0.7 million increase in base salaries and related payroll taxes, a \$1.6 million increase in group health plan costs, a \$0.7 million increase in temporary help expenses, a \$3.4 million increase in \$2.1 million increase in group health plan costs, a \$0.7 million in

+Contracted services and professional fees were \$70.0 million for the year ended December 31, 2022, an increase of \$6.7 million or 11% as compared to 2021.
+This increase was primarily due to an \$11.6 million increase in outside services, primarily attributable to technology-related projects, marketing and new customer services, and a \$3.2 million increase in audit, legal and consultant fees.
+This was partially offset by an \$8.0 million decrease in contracted data processing expenses.
 Contracted services and professional fees were \$63.3 million for the year ended December 31, 2021, an increase of \$2.8 million or 5% as compared to 2020.
 This increase was primarily due to a \$1.2 million increase in outside services, primarily attributable to marketing and new customer services, a \$0.8 million increase in contracted data processing, primarily related to system upgrades and product enhancements, and a \$0.7 million increase in audit, legal and consultant fees.
-Contracted services and professional fees were \$60.5 million for the year ended December 31, 2020, an increase of \$4.2 million or 8% as compared to 2019.
-This increase was primarily due to a \$2.3 million increase in contracted data processing, primarily related to system upgrades and product enhancements, a \$1.4 million increase in audit, legal and consultant fees, and a \$0.8 million increase in outside services, primarily attributable to marketing and new customer services.